rusthigh/ai-powered-copilot-cli/README.md

 ## Python Version

-Please note that the original project (version number < v0.5.0) is written in Python 3 and the codes are in [main](https://github.com/rusthigh/ai-powered-cop
+Please note that the original project (version number < v0.5.0) is written in Python 3 and the codes are in [main](https://github.com/rusthigh/ai-powered-copilot-cli/tree/main) branch.

+## Co